mattgwagner/leadership-in-brief/slides.md

 ---

-# Setting Expectations: The Power of Counseling
+# Setting Expectations: The Impact of Counseling

-Leadership is often made or broken by how well expectations are set from the start.
-In the Army, this is formalized through counseling sessions—especially the initial counseling.
+> Effective leadership largely hinges on the ability to set clear expectations from the outset.
+In the Army, this process is formally established through counseling sessions, particularly during the initial counseling.

-- **Initial counseling** is where leaders and subordinates discuss roles, standards, and what success looks like.
+- Initial counseling serves as a platform for leaders and subordinates to engage in discussions about roles, standards, and what achievement looks like.
-- It's not just a checklist—done well, it's a conversation that builds trust, clarifies priorities, and opens the door for honest feedback.
+- This process goes beyond mere checklist completion—when done effectively, it fosters a dialogue that builds trust, clarifies priorities, and encourages open and honest feedback.
-- Clear expectations help prevent confusion, frustration, and underperformance down the road.
+- By establishing clear expectations, we can mitigate confusion, frustration, and the risk of underperformance in the future.

+---

+# Setting Expectations: The Impact of Counseling

 > "One of the greatest tools in a leader's kit bag is one-on-one counseling...
 When we don't provide subordinates with feedback, their professional growth is left up to chance."
 > — [From the Green Notebook](https://fromthegreennotebook.com/2019/05/23/turning-counseling-into-a-conversation/)

-- The best counseling sessions are two-way conversations, not lectures.
-They invite reflection, feedback, and shared ownership of growth.
+*The best counseling sessions are two-way conversations, not lectures.
+They invite reflection, feedback, and shared ownership of growth.*

 ---

 # My Initial Counseling Template

-*I use an initial counseling template to set expectations with anyone who works for me—based on my experience, it covers what I believe is most important for success.
-This approach is useful not just in the Army, but for any manager or leader in the civilian world.
-It helps ensure everyone knows what matters, how to succeed, and how we'll work together.*
+- Utilize an initial counseling template to establish clear expectations with all team members.
+- Based on personal experience, the template covers crucial elements for success.
+- This approach is effective not only in the Army but also applicable to civilian management and leadership roles.
+- Ensures clarity on:
+  - What matters most for the team.
+  - The criteria for success.
+  - The collaborative working relationship and expectations.
 ---

 # Duties & Responsibilities